 2. JOEJOY Booster Seat for Small and Medium Dogs

-This booster seat features a soft, memory foam filling and a raised design to give dogs a better view out the window.
-The dual-sided cover offers plush comfort or breathable faux leather for year-round use.
-Adjustable safety straps keep your pet secure, while the seat's structure helps minimize road vibrations, making it suitable for anxious or motion-sensitive dogs.
+This booster seat features a soft, memory foam filling and a raised design that gives dogs a better view out the window.
+The dual-sided cover offers plush comfort or breathable faux leather, making it practical for year-round use.
+Adjustable safety straps help keep your pet secure, and the seat's structure minimizes road vibrations, which is helpful for anxious or motion-sensitive dogs.

 What We Like: